-We present the following example as a proof of concept illustrating that the probabilistic solver framework developed may be applied reliably and straightforwardly to a high-dimensional dynamical system.
-The Navier-Stokes system is a fundamental model of fluid dynamics, incorporating laws of conservation of mass, energy and linear momentum, as well as physical properties of an incompressible fluid over some domain given constraints imposed along the boundaries.
+The following example illustrates that the probabilistic framework developed may be reliably and straightforwardly applied to a high-dimensional dynamical system.
+The Navier--Stokes system is a fundamental model of fluid dynamics, incorporating laws of conservation of mass, energy and linear momentum for an incompressible fluid over a domain given constraints imposed along the boundaries.
 It is an important component of complex models in oceanography, weather, atmospheric pollution, and glacier movement.
-Despite its extensive use, the dynamics of Navier-Stokes models are poorly understood even at small time scales, where they can give rise to turbulence.
+Despite its extensive use, the dynamics of Navier--Stokes models are poorly understood even at small time scales, where they can exhibit turbulence.